emmanuelneri/fault-tolerant-features/README.md

-# distributed-configurations
+# fault-tolerant-features

 ---

-Distributed configurations with Spring Cloud Config Server
+Preparing applications to fail with feature toggle and distributed configurations

 ## Preparing environment